 The Arch of Constantine, dedicated on 25 July AD 315, stands in Rome between the Colosseum and the Palatine Hill at what was once the beginning of the Via Triumphalis.
 Its attic inscription commemorates Constantine's victory at the Battle of the Milvian Bridge on 28 October AD 312 over the tyrant Maxentius who had ruled… Continue reading The Hadrianic Tondi on the Arch of Constantine

-Exibition: “Marguerite Yourcenar and Hadrian” in Bavay (France)
+Exhibition: “Marguerite Yourcenar and Hadrian” in Bavay (France)

 The Forum Antique de Bavay, located in northern France, is currently hosting a small exhibition devoted to the book Mémoires d'Hadrien (Memoirs of Hadrian), a novel by the Belgian-born French writer Marguerite Yourcenar about the life and death of Hadrian.
 The exhibition sheds light on the genesis of Mémoires d'Hadrien and presents archaeological objects and ancient texts.
-It provides… Continue reading Exibition: “Marguerite Yourcenar and Hadrian” in Bavay (France)
+It provides… Continue reading Exhibition: “Marguerite Yourcenar and Hadrian” in Bavay (France)

 Art and sculptures from Hadrian’s Villa: Marble head of Antinous